dsherret/dax/README.md

 ### Providing arguments to a command

-Use substitution in a template literal expression to provide a single argument to a command:
+Use an expression in a template literal to provide a single argument to a command:

 ```ts
 const dirName = "some_dir";